 And the second one is the Old Version.

-If you are a beginner then you may face a difficulty to understand this chord chart but, if you’re a pro then it’s a familiar figure to you.
-In this guitar chord chart you can see there are similarities with a Baritone chord shape to the top 4 strings on a guitar.
+If you are a beginner then you may face difficulty understanding this chord chart but, if you’re a pro then it’s a familiar figure to you.
+In this guitar chord chart, you can see there are similarities with a Baritone chord shape to the top 4 strings on a guitar.

 The Scale of a Tuned Baritone Ukulele